Indo-Canada Joint Call for Proposals

 Implementing Agencies for This Call for Proposals

-- All Canadian researchers eligible to receive funding from IC-IMPACTS and tri-council agencies in Canada are eligible to apply as Principal Investigators from Canada with an Indian Principal Investigator.
+- All Indian researchers normally eligible to apply for DST funding opportunities are eligible to apply as Principal Investigators from India with a Canadian Principal Investigator

 Please note following important application instructions:

 - Funding beyond the first year of the project will be contingent upon successful progress being made in the previous year as determined by the review processes in place by each fundingorganization.

 - Each project application must consist of Canadian and Indian applicant (Principal Investigators) who together have developed a joint project proposal and project budget.
 The joint project proposal along with all supporting documentation required by each funding organization must be submitted online via this Dropbox link.https://onlinedst.gov.in/Projectproposalformat.aspx.All documents and forms required for a project application are accessible the bottom of this web page.

 - TheonlineapplicationwillbeautomaticallysenttobothDSTandIC-IMPACTStogether with all funding organization specific documents submitted as part of the online applicationprocess.